My Story:

 Welcome to BOLD!

-Prior to becoming a certified coach, I spent over 10 years in the business world, most recently working at the Federal Reserve Bank of New York in various analytical and managerial roles.
+Prior to becoming a certified coach, I spent over 10 years working at the Federal Reserve Bank of New York in various analytical and managerial roles.
 I have experience coaching and developing individuals at both senior and junior levels.
 As a career changer myself, I know first hand about the challenges and joys of transitioning to a new career.

 My Bio:

 In addition to my certificate in Professional Coaching from New York University, I have a Bachelors of Arts degree in Politics from Brandeis University and a Masters in Public Policy from the University of Michigan.
 I am certified to administer and interpret the Myers-Briggs Type Indicator (MBTI).
-I am a member of the International Coach Federation and the American Society for Training and Development, New York chapter.
+I am a member of the International Coach Federation and the American Society for Training and Development.

 I strongly believe in community service, and volunteer and support a number of causes.
-Most recently, I was a Board member and Secretary of Arts to Grow, a NYC-based arts education non-profit providing classes in visual, literary and performance arts to the underserved children in the New York metro region.
+I have served as a Board member and Secretary of Arts to Grow, a NYC-based arts education non-profit providing classes in visual, literary and performance arts to the underserved children in the New York metro region.
 I have volunteered as a career counselor for a global non-profit Dress for Success to help disadvantaged women with resume building and career searches.
 I have also contributed my time to my alma mater, Brandeis University, as an admissions interviewer.
-My other affiliations are with a global micro-finance organization ACCION, and an NYC-based education non-profit, Chess-in-the-Schools.

 A bit more:

 I am an avid runner, a former swimmer, a new tennis enthusiast, and generally a lover of sports of any kind.
-At age 40, I discovered two new hobbies: gardening and learning to play the piano.
 I love to cook for my family and friends and have spontaneous get-togethers just because.
 When life gets too hectic, I will escape for a quick outdoor yoga session to center myself and recharge.
-I can't wait to see what the next 40 years will bring!

 I also love to write....for more of my story and thoughts on life and career growth, please visit my blog.